Looking for More Ways to Save?

 Some parents also choose private or religious schools as a way to help their kids excel, get individual attention, or learn values of faith that are important to their families

-Many people are aware that 529 plans help with saving for a college or other post-secondary education because they offer tax advantages when used for qualified expenses.
-As of this year, these same plans can be used to cover some kindergarten through 12th grade tuition beginning in January of 2018.
-Account owners can now withdraw up to $10,000 tax free in annual expenses for tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.1 Homeschool expenses do not qualify.
+Many people are aware that 529 plans can help with saving for a college or other post-secondary education because they offer tax advantages when used for qualified expenses.
+As of January 2018, these same plans can be used to cover some kindergarten through 12th grade tuition.
+Account owners can withdraw up to $10,000 tax free in annual expenses for tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.1 Homeschool expenses do not qualify.
 It is important to note that in the case of a K-12 withdrawal, tuition is the only qualified expense.
 Other related expenses, such as books and computers, do not qualify at the K-12 level.
 Non-qualified withdrawals are taxable as ordinary income to the extent of earnings and may also be subject to a 10% federal income tax penalty.

 As with all major financial decisions, there are things to consider before making the determination to use a 529 plan to pay for primary school.
 Each investor has different needs and risk tolerance, so there is no one-size-fits-all option.
 Investment returns are not guaranteed, and you could lose money by investing in a 529 plan.